luc-hens/luc-hens.github.io/guide.md

 * **Visual aids & handouts**.
 Design, use.
 * **Response to questions**.

 #### What is LaTeX?
 Why would I use LaTeX rather than a word processor?
 For short student papers and most master's theses, a word processor is fine.
 For a master's thesis with a lot of mathematical type or for doctoral dissertation I recommend that you use LaTeX (pronounced as "lah-tech").
 LaTeX is a freely available program for typesetting research reports that runs under Windows, macOS, and Linux.
 It is widely used by scientists.
 LaTeX has several advantages over a word processor: the typesetting is beautiful, formatting (creating sections, subsections) is automatic, formulas can be correctly formatted, and referencing can be automated.
 You don't have to worry about formatting details of APA Style (or any other style): use the default format of LaTeX with Harvard style author (year) citation.
 One disadvantage of LaTeX is that it uses a mark-up language that takes some effort to learn.
 For instance, to start a new section called "Review of the literature" you should type:
-<code>\section{Review of the literature}</code>.
+    \section{Review of the literature}
 Markups (<code>\section</code>) and text (<code>Review of the literature</code>) are in one plain text document.
 In sum, LaTeX is not "What You See Is What You Get" but "What You See Is What You Mean."
 Still, most LaTeX editors (such as TeXShop or TeXmaker) are relatively easy to learn.
 If you write in LaTeX, use a reference manager (such as (http://bibdesk.sourceforge.net/">BibDesk) for macOS or (http://jabref.sourceforge.net/">JabRef) for Windows) to maintain your bibliography.
 In LaTeX, the references list can be generated automatically from a BibDesk of JabRef bibliography file.

 To run LaTeX on your computer, download and install the MacTex distribution (macOS) or the MikTeX distribution (Windows) form from the TeX users group page ((http://tug.org">tug.org)).
 The distributions contain a front-end (TeXShop for macOS, TeXMaker for Windows).